-Michael received an MBA in Entrepreneurship from the Acton School of Business, consistently named the #1 Most Competitive Student Body of Graduate Business Schools in America by the Princeton Review.
-He received his undergraduate degree with high honors from Southern Methodist University.
+Michael received an MBA in Entrepreneurship from the Acton School of Business, named the #1 Most Competitive Student Body of Graduate Business Schools in America by the Princeton Review.
+He is also a magna cum laude graduate from Southern Methodist University.
 Born in Corpus Christi, Texas, and raised in Houston, Michael is a fifth-generation energy industry member.
-He resides in Houston with his wife and their three children.
+He resides in Houston with his wife and their three young children.

 Thomas B. Hensley, Jr.